 The VPN (Virtual Private Networking) Server allows you to access your home network in a secured way through the internet when you are out of the house.
-The router offers IPSec (Internet Protocol Security) VPN to set up VPN connection.
+The router offers three ways to setup VPN connection: OpenVPN, PPTP (Point to Point Tunneling Protocol) VPN and IPSec (Internet Protocol Security) VPN.